LukasMurdock/LukasMurdock.github.io/_posts/2021-05-06-starting-web-development.md

 {% endraw %}
 {% endhighlight %}

-This also imports another hook called **useState**. useState lets you add React state to function components.
+The code above is importing another hook called **useState**. useState lets you add React state to function components.
 Our User component is a function component!
 And we’re looking to add state that changes with the data from an API.
+First let’s set up the useEffect hook:

 {% highlight javascript %}
 {% raw %}